 - VA continues to evaluate the health effects of Gulf War vaccinations, including anthrax and botulinum toxoid.

 - Mefloquine (Lariam®) is a drug given to Servicemembers to protect against malaria, an infectious disease transmitted by mosquitoes.
 It is used less than it has been in the past.

 - Anthrax vaccine is a series of six shots to protect against the infectious, bacterial disease anthrax, which has been used in biological warfare.
 Learn more from the Defense Health Agency.

-If you are concerned about long-term side effects from vaccinations or medications during your military service, talk to your health care provider or local VA Environmental Health Coordinator to help you get more information from a health care provider.
+If you are concerned about long-term side effects from vaccinations or medications during your military service, talk to your health care provider or contact your local VA Environmental Health Coordinator to help you get more information from a health care provider.